-Albany must #FixTheSubway and make our streets safer by passing congestion pricing.
+Albany must protect Congestion Pricing to #FixOurSubway and make our streets safe.

 Our transportation system is in a state of crisis.
 Cuts to basic upkeep have crippled the subway and bus networks.
 Delays on the subway have tripled over the last five years.
 Streets are clogged with traffic, which results in buses that travel at walking speeds, delayed deliveries, and increased danger to pedestrians and bicyclists.
-Meanwhile, subway and bus fares are set to rise this year, while drivers in private vehicles -- the least efficient, most dangerous, and highest polluting commuters -- travel for free.
+Meanwhile, subway and bus fares went up this year, while drivers in private vehicles -- the least efficient, most dangerous, and highest polluting commuters -- travel for free.

 Under a congestion pricing plan, cars will pay their fair share -- a small fee, similar to a Metrocard swipe -- when they drive in central Manhattan.
 In exchange, they’ll get to where they need to go faster, and the subway will get billions of dollars for improvements.